nishikikoi/nishikikoi/README.md

 <p align="center">
   <b>- - - - - ♡ - - - - -</b>
 </p>
-     <p align="center"><b>PONYTOWN NOTES.</b> <br>· feel free to refer to me with the name/pronouns of the pony i'm using, idrc <br>· i'm more often than not semi-afk so please whisper if you need anything! <br>· sitting together/cuddling doesn't always mean shipping. let a man sit with his bros in peace <br>· you can use my ponies for inspo! just ask first! (and show me when you're done) 💖 <br>· i hide/block nsfw ponies (dicks, moans for names, ect.) on sight
+     <p align="center"><b>PONYTOWN NOTES.</b> <br>· feel free to refer to me with the name/pronouns of the pony i'm using, idrc <br>· i'm more often than not semi-afk so please whisper if you need anything! <br>· sitting together/cuddling doesn't always mean shipping. let a man sit with his bros in peace <br>· you can use my skins for inspo! just ask first! (and show me when you're done) 💖 <br>· i hide/block nsfw ponies (dicks, moans for names, ect.) on sight
 </p>